luisgs7/luisgs7/README.md

-## Olá, eu sou o Luís Gustavo, tudo bem? 👋
+## Hello, I'm Luís Gustavo, how are you? 👋

 <!--
 **luisgs7/luisgs7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.